-I’ve not actually bought an AR 15.
-The first one I ever owned was one I built, and after that, I started realizing building or more accurately assembling rifles is a blast.
+I’ve never actually bought an AR 15.
+The first one I ever owned was one I built, and after that, I started realizing building or more accurately, assembling rifles is a blast.
 Since that first rifle came to be I’ve built 4 personal rifles and helped three friends build rifles.
 My fourth and latest rifle is a build kit I received from http://80-lower.com80-lower.com.
 80-Lower.com is famous for 80 percent lowers, duh.
 However, they are a one stop shop for building AR’s.
 I have a few of their lowers and they are top notch.
 My next rifle will be built on an 80% lower, but until then I used an Anderson lower for this 300 Blackout rifle build.

 Why a 300 Blackout Rifle?

 300 Blackout is still an expensive choice compared to 5.56 or 223.
 The price is going down and the round performs well.
 I’m also shopping for my first suppressor, and the fact it will run subsonic without having to tune the rifle is attractive.
 I got to hunt this year with 300 Blackout and Florida has made hunting with suppressors legal so I want to climb that tree in the future.

 300 Blackout would also allow me to use the magazines I already use for my 5.56 rifles.
 This kind of sold me on 300 Blackout over 7.62 x 39mm.
 There is also a lot of different manufacturers selling different loads of 300 Blackout rounds.
 It’s very easy to find hunting, plinking, and self-defense loads in 300 Blackout.